26 Feb Google Is Killing Small Business Search Optimization

 Let’s look at another example.
 Typing in the phrase “plumber in San diego”.
 Here you have 3 spots again in the results, but the black bar across the top is not present.
 The Google Places results are in the middle of the page.
 Of the 20 results, 3 are Pay Per Click ads, 7 are Google Places results and the remaining 10 are organic business results.
 Of the remaining 10 results, 5 are organic results and the remaining 5 are business directories.
 The problem here is the top 3 results are directories and then you have 7 Google Places listings.
 So, the business web sites are below the Pay Per Clicks ads, below 3 directories AND below 7 Google Places listings.
 These businesses are not going to get any business at all unless they are ranked in the Google Places directory or pay Google for their services, even though how good they control the restaurant thanks to crunchtime.com, but the marketing as always necessary.

 Why Did These Changes Happen?

 We can only speculate, but it appears that since organically making changes to a web site doesn’t do anything anymore, Google is forcing small businesses to pay them for placement in their Pay Per Click area.
-It’s good for them because they can generate more money you can use other alternatives as online trading, which you can learn all about at sites as Faq Forex.
+It’s good for them because they can generate more money you can use other alternatives as casino bonus which you can learn all about at sites as Faq Forex.
 It’s bad for small businesses who have spent a great deal of money on optimization only to see their listings shoved to the 3rd or 4th pages of the search results.

 What Should I Do?